7. Life Cycle Curves (B-curves and C-curves)

 Sometimes you can’t avoid an impending catastrophe, but you can still see it coming, and you can have your plans ready when it emerges.
 The new growth economist Paul Romer famously said “A good crisis is a terrible thing to waste.”
 Very often, leaders, policymakers, and strategists can only get the resources and political capital they will need to institute their desired changes when they are operating in near-catastrophe situations, either when a catastrophe appears impending or one has just occurred.

 Perhaps the most important lesson catastrophes and crises teach is the way they strengthen our immunity, build intelligence, and accelerate innovation.
-This is the catalytic catastrophe hypothesis.
+This is critical insight is the catalytic catastrophe hypothesis, and we will discuss it further in Chapter 11.
 Raising the alarm about possible and probable catastrophes, having contingency strategies and plans ready for them if they occur, tolerating failures in order to maximize innovation, and driving the organization to the point where small catastrophes are always occurring, achieving a state called self-organized criticality, are all ways leaders can use catastrophe to gain advantage and be more adaptive.

 Let’s look at a few useful examples of life cycle curves now.